Do you think that city and county governments should be able to:

-Call or email your State Representative and Senator and urge them to oppose SB 1172 / HB 2758.
+Call or email your State Representative and urge him or her to oppose SB 1172 / HB 2758.

 Remember that calls have the greatest impact!
 They can be very short, just a couple of minutes – but they are invaluable in making it clear that this issue is important to you.

 You can find out who your State legislators are by going to www.fyi.legis.state.tx.us or calling the Texas Capitol Switchboard at 512-463-4630.